Defent/DMS_Exile/README.md

 ## OPTIONAL:
 * Download the a3_dms folder
-* Ddit the config.sqf to your preferences.
+* Edit the config.sqf to your preferences.
 * Repack the a3_dms folder with a PBO tool
 * Follow the "To install:" steps :D